Mike Rumph

-Michael Jamaine Rumph (born November 8, 1979) is an American retired American football free safety and cornerback.
-He is currently the Assistant Director of Recruiting for the University of Miami Hurricanes football team.
+Michael Jamaine Rumph (born November 8, 1979) is an American former professional football safety and cornerback in the National Football League (NFL).
+He is currently the director of recruiting for the Miami Hurricanes football team.

-High school
+Early life and college

 Rumph attended Atlantic Community High School in Delray Beach, Florida.
 He was among the SuperPrep National Top 50 players and was a SuperPrep All-American.
 As a senior, he gained 519 yards rushing and receiving with five touchdowns and totaled 108 tackles and snagged six interceptions for 172 yards.
 He was also a statewide track star in triple jump and long jump.

-University of Miami

 Rumph was a quiet but productive player during his career at the University of Miami which culminated with a national championship in his senior year.
 Rumph compiled 117 tackles (117 solo), 2 forced fumbles, and 6 interceptions (returning one for a touchdown) during his time at Miami.
 He was a second-team Big East selection his sophomore and senior years and a first-team selection his junior year.

 Professional career

 San Francisco 49ers

-Rumph was drafted by the San Francisco 49ers in the first round of the 2002 NFL Draft, with the 27th overall selection.
+Rumph was selected by the San Francisco 49ers in the first round of the 2002 NFL draft, with the 27th overall selection.
 He was originally a cornerback, but the 49ers switched him to safety due to a combination of his strong tackling ability and poor man-to-man coverage skills.
 He missed large parts of the 2004 and 2005 seasons due to injuries.